-Noise is an inevitable part of everyday life, however it is possible for certain types of noise to become a statutory nuisance.
+Noise is an inevitable part of everyday life, however, it is possible for certain types of noise to become a statutory nuisance.

-For noise to become a statutory nuisance it has to much more than just something which is annoying.
+For noise to become a statutory nuisance it has to be much more than just something which is annoying.
 It has to be regarded as having an unreasonable effect on a person's enjoyment of their property.

 To assess whether noise is a statutory nuisance we would consider:

-- what the noise is
+- what the noise is;

-- how often the noise occurs
+- how often the noise occurs;

-- how loud the noise is
+- how loud the noise is;

-- what time of day/night the noise occurs
+- what time of day/night the noise occurs;

 - how it is affecting the person complaining about the noise.

 At what time can noise cause a statutory nuisance?